Foundation trainee pharmacist: employment contracts

 For further information about employment contracts, see our Employment contracts information.

 International trainees with an approved sponsor and work visa will not need to report to the UKVI about a change in designated supervisor as their sponsor and site remains unchanged.
-The change of designated supervisor will need to be reported to the GPhC in the usual manner.

 If there is a change of ownership trainees will need to make sure that their new employer fits all the sponsorship criteria and make a fresh visa application.
 Trainees should double-check that the new owner/company has put in application with the Home Office for a new sponsorship licence.